 It is recommended to check what is required by the specific bank in advance.
 In case of a proof of enrolment, you can download this yourself in Osiris.

 The monthly fee is relatively low, from free up to around € 4.00 per month.

 Here you can you can find an overview of banks that can serve as a guideline for opening an account at these four banks.

 We advise all international students to bring cash and/or a credit card when travelling to the Netherlands.

-For information about student housing, see the website about housing.
+For information about student housing, click here.
 If you already have a room from Idealis, you can collect your key at Idealis (Bornsesteeg 3).
 Note: At this moment international students can apply for a room.
 We noticed that a lot of students don't reply or apply for rooms.
 Please apply for several rooms (for example 5 rooms), and also reply if you received confirmation for a room, otherwise the room will go to the next student.
 A To assure you will get a room, it is better to be not too demanding and accept a room.
 It is easier to move when you have settled down in Wageningen.